 Myth #1: Group litigation is too expensive

-Many people assume joining a group lawsuit comes with exorbitant costs, making it unaffordable for the average person.
-This misconception often stems from confusion about how legal fees are handled in group cases.
+Many people assume joining a group lawsuit comes with eye-watering costs, making it out of reach for the average person.
+This misunderstanding usually stems from confusion about how legal fees work in collective cases.

 The truth

-Even more reassuring, many group litigation cases operate on a no-win, no-fee basis.
-This means:
+Even better, most group claims operate on a no-win, no-fee basis.
+That means:

 - No upfront costs: You don’t pay anything to join the case.